(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Use the dried herb of licorice to make a tea: Add 5 to 7 teaspoons of the dried herb to one cup of hot water.
 Boil and let it simmer for about 15 minutes.
 Let the tea cool down and use a cotton ball to apply the tea to the lesions, 2 to 3 times a day.

-You may also want to try this ointment on the lesions caused by ringworm.
-It contains healing herbs such as calendula, marshmallow root, yarrow, licorice, and more.
+You may also want to try this gel on the lesions caused by ringworm.
+It contains healing herbs such as calendula, marshmallow root, aloe vera, licorice, and more.
 The ointment is soothing and works well.

 Other home remedies for dog ringworm include: